justint/cs108-game-blog/_posts/2017-02-01-hopping-curbs.md

 *\*crash\**

 Whoops, hit another window.
-But hey, I got points for breaking that one!
+But hey, I get points for breaking that one!
 I soon figure out that the game rewards me for vandalizing the non-subscribing houses, like any respectable newspaper business should.
 As I pass by another house, I shoot out another newspaper and end up nailing the guy breakdancing out front.
-The game awarded me points for that.
+The game awards me points for that.
 Interesting.

 ![Spamming ftw](/images/paperboy-spam.png){: .center-image }